dataiku/dataiku-contrib/clear-intermediate-datasets/README.md

 ## Description
 Save disk space by clearing intermediate datasets in the flow.

-## CAUTION!
+## CAUTION
 The following macro clears intermediate datasets, which can result in the irreversible loss of data.
 Always run this macro in dry-run mode first (as enabled by default) and check in the output list to confirm that no dataset is unintendedly cleared.

 ### Partitioned and shared datasets
 Partitioned and shared datasets are particularly sensitive.
-You can select the available options to keep your partitioned and shared datasets in the flow. them from the list of datasets to be cleared, if desired so.
+Selecting the available options _Keep partitioned datasets_ and _Keep shared datasets_ will ensured that they are not cleared.

 ### Dependencies
 Any of the following assets associated to a dataset can be affected when clearing it: